Karen Bass: Early life and education

 Bass was born in Los Angeles, California, the daughter of Wilhelmina (née Duckett) and DeWitt Talmadge Bass.
 Her father was a postman and her mother was a homemaker.
 She was raised in the Venice and Fairfax neighborhoods of Los Angeles and graduated from Alexander Hamilton High School in 1971.

 Witnessing the civil rights movement on television with her father as a child sparked her interest in community activism.
 While in middle school, Bass began volunteering for Robert Kennedy's presidential campaign.
 In the mid-1970s she was an organizer for the Venceremos Brigade, a pro-Cuban Revolution group that organized trips by Americans to Cuba.
 She visited Cuba eight times in the 1970s.

 Bass studied philosophy at San Diego State University from 1971 to 1973 and graduated from the physician assistant program at the USC Keck School of Medicine in 1982.
 She then earned a Bachelor of Science with a major in health sciences from California State University, Dominguez Hills, in 1990.

 In the 1980s, she worked as an emergency medicine physician assistant and a clinical instructor at the physician assistant program at the USC Keck School of Medicine.
 In the late 1980s, Bass and other local community organizers founded Community Coalition, a South Los Angeles grassroots organization.

 While serving as a member of the United States House of Representatives from California, Bass received a Master of Social Work from the USC Suzanne Dworak-Peck School of Social Work in 2015.

 California State Assembly

+Bass, behind Assembly Speaker Fabian Núñez (left), with John Laird while speaking to Virginia Governor Mark Warner in 2007.

 In 2004, Bass was elected to represent California's 47th Assembly district.
 At her inauguration, she became the only African-American woman serving in the state legislature.
 She was reelected in 2006 and 2008 before her term limit expired.
 Bass served the cities and communities of Culver City, West Los Angeles, Westwood, Cheviot Hills, Leimert Park, Baldwin Hills, View Park-Windsor Hills, Ladera Heights, the Crenshaw District, Little Ethiopia and portions of Koreatown and South Los Angeles.

 Speaker Fabian Núñez appointed Bass California State Assembly majority whip for the 2005–06 legislative session and majority floor leader for the 2007–08 legislative session.
 During her term as majority whip, Bass was vice chair of the Legislative Black Caucus.
 As vice chair, she commissioned the first ever "State of Black California" report.